Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: System Overview

 \subsubsection{Modes of Operation}

-The assistant supports two modes: (i) \textbf{Public Mode}, where users interact directly with the system as a reflective chatbot, and (ii) \textbf{Study Mode}, which was used in our human evaluation to collect blinded comparisons of RAG vs. non-RAG outputs.
-Both modes share the same underlying architecture, but differ in the interface presented to users.
+The application state manager supports two distinct execution flows: (i) \textit{Public Mode}, where users interact directly with the system as a reflective chatbot with toggleable RAG functionality, and (ii) \textit{Study Mode}, a blinded A/B testing environment used in our human evaluation.
+Study mode implements access gates, sequential routing (RAG vs. Non-RAG), and integrated Likert-scale data collection.